 3. Only cut through the connective fabric.

-Gnome Hat and Hanging String for the Gnome Ornament
+How to Make a Gnome Hat for a Christmas Gnome Ornament

 Make the gnome’s hat by rolling a rounded triangle of felt.
 Do NOT secure it all the way down the closure and do not attach the hat to the gnome ornament yet.